-Pamela is in demand as a CPD and INSET leader and provides high-quality workshops and programmes for individual schools, local authorities and educational organisations across the UK and overseas.
-She has developed a long-term partnership with North Runnymede Learning Partnership, she is now beginning to plan a collaboration, on behalf of the Arts Society, West Wycombe with Discover Bucks Museum in Aylesbury.
+Pamela is in demand as a CPD and INSET leader who provides high-quality workshops and programmes for individual schools, local authorities and educational organisations across the UK and overseas.
+Having recently concluded a ten-year partnership with North Runnymede Learning Partnership, she is now beginning to plan a collaboration, on behalf of the Arts Society, West Wycombe with Discover Bucks Museum in Aylesbury.

 Bespoke programmes and courses are designed to meet colleagues’ particular needs in developing the knowledge, skills and confidence to use whole class drama for learning in and across the curriculum to enhance creativity and raise achievement.
 Practical work is underpinned by her deep knowledge of how and why drama enables learning and Pamela supports this with a wide range of teaching and planning materials.

-Lately, she has worked in the UK with schools and teachers in Berkshire; Buckinghamshire; London Boroughs of Bromley, Havering and Kingston; Norfolk Oxfordshire and Surrey as well as in Sandes, Norway.
+Lately, she has worked in the UK with schools and teachers in Berkshire; Buckinghamshire; London Boroughs of Bromley, Havering and Kingston; Lincolnshire; Norfolk; Oxfordshire and Surrey as well as in Sandes, Norway.